fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-python.md

 ## Introduction

-In this challenge, you will build and run a minimal Model Context Protocol (MCP) server locally, wire it into GitHub Copilot Chat in Visual Studio Code, and invoke your new tools and resources from the chat.
-You can implement the server in either TypeScript/Node.js or Python—pick one path and complete the tasks.
+In this challenge, you will build and run a minimal Model Context Protocol (MCP) server locally, wire it into GitHub Copilot Chat in Visual Studio Code, and invoke the new tools and resources from chat.

 ## Concepts

-MCP servers provide tools, resources, and prompts over a standard transport (typically stdio).
+MCP servers provide tools, resources, and prompts over a standard transport.
 An IDE agent (like Copilot Chat) connects to your server, lists capabilities, and calls your tools with JSON inputs, receiving structured outputs.

 - **Transport:** Most commonly, MCP servers run as local processes launched by VS Code or Copilot, communicating via stdio.
 Alternatively, MCP servers can be hosted remotely and accessed over a network, allowing multiple users or agents to connect.
 - **Local vs Remote Servers:**